 The first question is raised in the context of Bach's ability to produce at the rate of a cantata a week: sometimes even more!
-Such an output is not uncommon amongst baroque composers but what distinguishes Bach's work is the consistently high quality of the music, its unparalleled range, its exquisite reflection of the text and its diversity of invention.
+Such an output is not uncommon amongst baroque composers but what distinguishes Bach's work is the consistently high quality and complexity of the music, its unparalleled range, its exquisite reflection of the text and its diversity of invention.

 With the text assembled and approved, the main composition must often have taken place in a few days, allowing sufficient time for parts to be copied and for the musicians to master music which was frequently far more complex and demanding than that to which they had been accustomed.
 Bach had no time to wait for ‘inspiration’.
 He needed the ideas to come quickly so as to allow for their (often) complex and lengthy working out.
 So what were the processes and procedures he adopted to stimulate his musical inventiveness?